theninthsky/client-side-rendering/README.md

 This case study will cover two major aspects: performance and SEO.
 We will see how we can achieve top scores in both of them.

-_Note that while this project is implemented with React, the vast majority of its tweaks are not tied to any framework and are purely browser-based._
+_Note that while this project is implemented with React, the vast majority of its tweaks are not tied to any framework and are purely based on the bundler and the web browser._

 # Performance